 What is Brandon’s Platform?

-That’s hard to say.
-Here’s him saying he would propose doing something the current school board was already doing, then – after learning his “proposal” was already in action – editing his original post to say he would fast-track it.
+The short answer is: whatever his political club says it should be.
+Because he doesn’t have a lot of original ideas and mostly exists to attack the school district, you get things like the screenshot below where he proposes doing something the current school board was already doing, then – after learning his proposal was already in action – editing his original post to say he would fast-track it.

 After one of the current school board members called him out on his edits, he acknowledged he “learned some new information.”